Formalizing Multimedia Recommendation through Multimodal Deep Learning: A formal multimodal schema for multimedia recommendation (RQ2)

 \section{A formal multimodal schema for multimedia recommendation (RQ2)}

 As previously outlined, the literature shows recurrent schematic patterns in adopting multimodal techniques for the task of multimedia recommendation.
 However, when considering the latest solutions in the field (\Cref{sec:related}) it appears evident that, differently from what happens for other applicative domains in machine learning, such approaches do not seem to follow any shared and officially recognized formal schema aligned with the principles of multimodal deep learning~\cite{DBLP:conf/icml/NgiamKKNLN11, DBLP:books/acm/18/BaltrusaitisAM18, DBLP:journals/pami/BaltrusaitisAM19}.

 To sort things out, in this section, we propose to formally revisit multimedia recommendation under the lens of multimodal deep learning (\Cref{fig:framework}).
 First, we formalize the standard recommendation task.
 Then, we theoretically give answers to the core questions previously outlined, namely: \textbf{\textit{Which}} multimodal input data to adopt, \textbf{\textit{How}} to extract multimodal features and set relationships among them, and \textit{\textbf{When}} to fuse modalities.
 Finally, we specify the multimedia recommendation task through multimodality.

-In the following, we use the \textbf{bold} notation only when we explicitly define a vector for which we indicate its elements (i.e., scalars or other vectors).
+Along with the formalization of the unified framework, we show how to apply the introduced theoretical notions to four selected state-of-the-art multimedia recommendation models (refer to the \textsc{\bfseries \underline{Applications}} paragraph).
+Specifically, we choose the proposed examples spanning a wide range of tasks, namely micro-video recommendation~\cite{DBLP:conf/mm/WeiWN0HC19}, food recommendation~\cite{DBLP:journals/tomccap/WangDJJSN21}, outfit fashion compatibility~\cite{DBLP:conf/mm/HanWJD17}, and artist/song recommendation~\cite{DBLP:conf/recsys/OramasNSS17}: